frogm0uth/keyboard-firmware/kyria-rsthd-prime/README.md

 [KLE link](http://www.keyboard-layout-editor.com/#/gists/d7003ec84a3b856fa9d2530fe4c3c5d7)

 The alpha layout aims to reduce lateral finger movement on the index finger.
 In fact the lower key of the inner column has been completely removed in this version.
-A slightly older version performed very well in an [analyzer](docs/prime-on-the-analyzer.md), with low SFU (same finger utilization) stats and low travel distance.
-For absolute minimum SFBs, swap P and F.
+An older version performed very well in an [analyzer](docs/prime-on-the-analyzer.md), with low SFU (same finger utilization) stats and low travel distance.
+For minimum SFBs, swap P and F.

+Some changes have been made to the layout that nominally give it worse performance, because of the use of [comborolls](docs/comborolls.md).
+I recommend at a minimum setting up comborolls for ER and YOU on the right hand.
+If that works out, consider the rest of the comborolls at the link.

 Z and J are accessed as vertical combos.